 Lavender Pit Photo Credit: Lynn Libert Andrews of the Arizona Photography Group |

 Pit.
 Jeep tours are available if you want to see it up close.
-The pit is not
+It's not

-colored purple; instead, it got its name from Harrison M. Lavender, who, as
+colored purple; it got its name from Harrison M. Lavender, who, as

 vice-president and general manager of Phelps Dodge Corporation, proceeded to